 Entering and exiting the Full Screen mode

 You can quickly switch between your usual workspace and the Full Screen mode.
 The Browser, Menu, Toolbar, and tools are all hidden for an uncluttered interface and can be revealed when required (macOS).
-The Browser and tools will remain on Windows after you enter the Full Screen mode.
+On Windows, the Browser and tools will remain even after you enter the Full Screen mode.

 - From the main menu, select View -> Enter Full Screen/Full Screen (macOS/Windows).

 - Move the cursor to the edges of the screen to reveal the Browser, toolbar, menu and editing tools.

 - To exit the Full Screen mode, move the cursor to the top of the screen where the menu will be revealed and select View -> Exit Full Screen/Window Mode (macOS/Windows) or press the Esc key.

 - Toggle between Full Screen and the normal viewer by pressing F on macOS and F (as a primary shortcut) or F11 (as a secondary shortcut) on Windows.
 Note that these shortcuts can be customized using the shortcut editor.